executors/executors/explanatory.md

 executor `exec` whose execution may begin immediately and returns a future that can be used to wait for execution to complete containing the result of `func`.
 The created execution agent calls `std::forward<Function>(func)()`.
-`twoway_possibly_blocking_execute` may or may not the caller until execution completes, depending on the value of `executor_execute_blocking_guarantee_t<Executor>`.
+`twoway_possibly_blocking_execute` may or may not block the caller until execution completes, depending on the value of `executor_execute_blocking_guarantee_t<Executor>`.
 The allocator `alloc` can be used to allocate memory for `func`.